 Instagram began its life in October of 2010 as a modest social platform for sharing photos: a little of last Friday’s party here, an adorable couple picture there.
 And, of course, a very respectable selection of cats.

-In just under a decade, Instagram has become the third most popular social media platform in the world, with Kylie Jenner’s posts alone worth over $1 million in equivalent traditional ad spend.
+In just under a decade, Instagram has become the fourth most popular social media platform in the world, with Kylie Jenner’s posts alone worth over $1 million in equivalent traditional ad spend.
 But the goods news is, you don’t need to be an heir to the Kardashian fortune to monetize your Instagram.
 All you need is a solid followership and a little

 What You Should Know to Monetize Your Instagram